I’m a guy with a curious mind and a short attention span.

 I was born and raised in Atlanta, Georgia (well, like most people who say that, I was actually raised in the suburbs).
 I went to college at Furman University in Greenville, SC, where I met my wife and spent a lot of time throwing a frisbee.

 After that I got married and moved to Louisville, KY, where I spent an inordinately long period of time in grad school at Southern Seminary.
-After getting my MDiv, I did PhD work in Christian apologetics and worldview, with a healthy dose of theology and world religions just for kicks.
+After getting my MDiv, I did PhD work in Christian apologetics and worldview, with a healthy dose of theology and world religions mixed in.

 That was intellectually engaging, but a mixture of burnout, major life events, and prayer brought me to the conclusion that a life in academia wasn’t for me.
-So I “cashed in” most of my PhD credits for a ThM and returned to Greenville to start over.
+So I cashed in my PhD work for a ThM and returned to Greenville to start over.
 After a stint as a copyeditor, I’ve spent the last several years working in the family business (an insurance agency).
 But at heart I’m still a writer and teacher.

 We have two sons who love soccer and a daughter who loves monkeys.
 I love soccer and monkeys too.
 Who doesn’t?
 We are active members of Fellowship Greenville.